-This ongoing seminar meets monthly and offers a forum to present and discuss parts of the PhD and ResMA-projects of the participants.
-In addition, we will be discussing current debates and issues in the study of religion, with a particular focus on the interconnection between dedicated work (historical as well as contemporary) on concrete religions, religious materials, and religious phenomena, and general theorizing about ‘religion’.
-This is, in a sense, the ‘black hole’ of the study of religion as an academic discipline: how do we connect our findings on specific, historically and empirically traceable, manifestations of religion with general insights in religion as a phenomenon?
-And how can we apply such general insights to our own often very specific research?
-Raising, and discussing, these questions is an important step towards the much-needed integration of the various disciplinary subfields that make up the contemporary study of religion.
-There will be plenty of time to use the presentations and debates for the acquisition of more general academic skills: framing and phrasing research questions – asking and answering the ‘so what?’ question – explaining the function and goal of the study of religion, and its impact in society – producing knowledge for society – investigating personal agency and positionality – critiquing the work of others and dealing with being criticized – preparation for professional life after the thesis/dissertation.
+Course description: This ongoing seminar meets every month and offers a forum to present and discuss parts of the PhD and ReMA projects of the participants.
+In addition, we will be discussing current debates and issues in the study of religion, with special focus on the interconnection between dedicated work (historical as well as contemporary) on concrete religions, religious materials, and religious phenomena, and general theorising about ‘religion’.
+This is, in a sense, the ‘black hole’ of the study of religion as an academic discipline: How do we connect our findings on specific, historically and empirically traceable, manifestations of religion with general insights in religion as a phenomenon?
+And how can we apply these general insights to our own often very specific research?
+Raising and discussing these questions is an important step towards the much-needed integration of the various disciplinary subfields that make up the contemporary study of religion.
+There will be plenty of time to use the presentations and debates for the acquisition of more general academic skills: framing and phrasing research questions – asking and answering the ‘so what?’ question – explaining the function and goal of the study of religion, and its impact on society – producing knowledge for society – investigating personal agency and positionality – training in presenting one’s work both orally and in written form – improving one’s skills in giving and receiving feedback – mutual intervision concerning one’s position as PhD candidate / ReMA student – preparation for professional life after the thesis/dissertation.

-The course aims to support the participants during their ResMA and PhD-work, to develop their skills, to deepen their insight in recent work in the study of religion and to make them aware of the need for an integrated programme in the study of religion.
+Course objectives: The course aims to support the participants during their research, to develop their skills, to deepen their insight in recent work in the study of religion and to make them aware of the need for an integrated programme in the study of religion.